ask-lang/proposals/proposal-v0.4.md

 ### Codec

-  Ask! uses [as-scale-codec](https://github.com/LimeChain/as-scale-codec) for encoding/decoding, but Ask-lite uses [as-serde-scale](https://github.com/yjhmelody/serde-as/tree/main/packages/as-serde-scale) instead.
+`Ask!` uses a forked version of [as-scale-codec](https://github.com/LimeChain/as-scale-codec) (the upstream doesn't seem to be maintained anymore, last commit was a year ago) for encoding/decoding, but `Ask-lite` uses [as-serde-scale](https://github.com/yjhmelody/serde-as/tree/main/packages/as-serde-scale) instead.

-  Compared with [as-scale-codec](https://github.com/LimeChain/as-scale-codec), [as-serde-scale](https://github.com/yjhmelody/serde-as/tree/main/packages/as-serde-scale) has better codec performance and ease of use, and it is maintained by ourselves.
+Compared with [as-scale-codec](https://github.com/LimeChain/as-scale-codec), [as-serde-scale](https://github.com/yjhmelody/serde-as/tree/main/packages/as-serde-scale) has better codec performance, more complete implementation, easy to use, and is maintained by ourselves.

 ### Contract framework

 The contract framework will be developed on the basis of the new architecture, using new decorator syntax just like `Ask!`, but it will be closer to the `ink!
 3.0` style.

-## v0.1 Development plan (12 weeks)
+## Ask! v0.4 (original Ask-lite v0.1) Development plan (12 weeks)

 - Week 1~4 (3 developers)